enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 ---
 ## Revision

-How do you select all the rows and columns from a table called `products`?
+How do you select all the rows and columns from the `products` table?

 ???